mockturtl/dotenv/README.md

 ### limitations

-Does **not** yet support escaping.
+Variable substitution and character escaping is a work in progress.
+Some cases don't work yet.
 Pull requests gleefully considered.

 ###### prior art